Schr\"oder's problems and scaling limits of random trees: Introduction

 \begin{thm} For $i=1,2,3,4$, let $T^i_n$ be a uniform random tree of the type appearing in Schr\"oder's $i$'th problem with $n$ leaves.
 For each $i$ and $n$ equip $T^i_n$ with the graph metric where edges have length one and the uniform probability measure on its leaves.
 We then have the following limits with respect to the rooted Gromov-Hausdorff-Prokhorov topology:

 where $T^{Br}$ is the Brownian continuum random tree. \end{thm}

 As noted above, parts (i) and (iii) were originally proven in \cite{Aldo93} and \cite{HMPW08} respectively.
-Parts (ii) and (iv) appear to be new.
+Parts (ii) and (iv) appear to be new, though an alternate approach to (ii) was independently obtained in \cite{Kort12}.
+Though, as mentioned, this theorem follows from Theorem \ref{thm gw schroder} and \cite[Theorem 1]{Rizz11}, we include an independent proof in Section \ref{sec scaling limits}.
+The proof we give here exploits the fact the distributions $\xi^i$ in Theorem \ref{thm gw schroder} have some exponential moments and is considerably simpler than the proof of \cite[Theorem 1]{Rizz11}.
+Furthermore, our approach lets us obtain asymptotic results for other quantities associated to these trees as indicated in Section \ref{sec scaling limits}.

 The paper is organized as follows.
 In Section \ref{sec basic models} we rigorously introduce the models of random trees under consideration here.
 In Section \ref{sec scaling limits} we introduce the analytic setting for Theorem \ref{thm schroder limits} and end with the proof of this theorem.
+This section also includes a detailed analysis of the depth-first processes associated with these trees.
 Finally, in Section \ref{sec direct computations} we use elementary methods from analytic combinatorics to compute some asymptotic properties of these trees explicitly.